Netcodez/Day-2-Self-Clinic/README.md

 # How to run the Program
 To run the test first  run the command npm install  in the Node.js command prompt  to have the dependencies installed in your computer
 Then run the command npm test

-CODINNG QUESTIONS ON DAY 2
+To run the geocode  program simply run the following command in Node.js:node geocode/geocode.js address CODING QUESTIONS ON DAY 2

 Write a function called *words* that takes in a string argument and counts the occurrences of each word in the string.
 The function should return a JSON object showing the words identified, and their occurrences.